oliyan/js/jscourse.md

 # Objects

 ## Definition and declaration
-1. Objects are a collection of key value pairs.
+1. Objects are just a collection of key value pairs.
 2. can be declared using ```const objectname = {}``` or ``` let objectname = {}``` Inside the curly braces, we can declare variables, arrays, functions(that may operate on the declared variables) and even objects.
 3. Note that the functions inside an object is called as "method"
 4. Object, just like any other variable ends with a ```;```